-If you wish to schedule maintenance, service or to order parts, you should notify your local Authorized Newmar Service Center to set up an appointment.
-If you are unsure of the location of your closest Authorized Newmar Service Center, see the listing in the manual.

-You may also write to:
+If you wish to schedule maintenance work, schedule service work, or order parts you should notify your local authorized Newmar Service Center to set up an appointment.
+If you are unsure of the location of your closest authorized Newmar Service Center, see the listing in the manual.
+You may also write to: Newmar Corporation

-Newmar Corporation Warranty Department P.O.
+Warranty Department P.O.
 Box 30 Nappanee, IN 46550-0030